 With Discovery Dollars you can make purchases all day without carrying your wallet.
 Simply use your credit card to set up a spending account.
 In return, you’ll be issued waterproof wristbands for the whole family.
 Use it to charge purchases throughout the park.
 Your account will automatically settle at the end of each day.
 It’s a smart and convenient way to swim, slide, splash, eat and ride without worrying about misplacing your credit cards.

 So that’s the low down on Sesame Place rides and regular dining – for a price you can dine with the characters as well.
-There is so much more to talk about but I will save that for another post, I don’t want to overwhelm you with awesomeness!
-Stay Tuned for upcoming post on Shows, Characters, the Parade and more!
+Check out this post on Shows, Characters, the Parade and more!

 As a Sesame Place Ambassador I was provided with tickets to the park for reviewing purposes.